citrus3000psi/GCVideo-Hardware-Designs/Gamecube/DVI/README.md

 The flash is now listed as EOL, but this flash should be a drop in replacement (untested): MX25V4006EM1I-13

 You will need to program the flash with an SPI programmer.
-I use an Lcsoft CY7C68013A  I program the board before installing, it is just eaiser that way.
+I use an Lcsoft CY7C68013A

+I program the flash before before installing into the gamecube, it is just eaiser that way.

+**You also need to Short JP1 on the FPGA board.
+This puts the FPGA into a Hault state which allows to write to the the flash.
+After flashing is complete, You need to remove the short on JP1.

 CLK=PA0